adeeteya/Classipod/README.md

 ## ✨ Features

 - [x] Ability to play .mp3, .wav and .ogg files
-- [] Scans all the music files on the system (Currently only scans from the Music Directory on the root of the phone)
+- [x] Chose a Custom Folder To Scan Music From (By Default it is the Music Folder in the root of the application)
 - [x] Dark and Light Colored Ipod Classic Theme
 - [x] Displays the Music Metadata (Album Art, Artist Names)
 - [x] Ability to seek forward and backwards on a audio file